alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 })
 ```

-Because this project will be an AWS lambda function, I'll follow it's respective handler signature pattern to test the service.
+Because this project will be an AWS lambda function, I'll follow its respective handler signature pattern to test the service.
 In doing so, it'll accept three arguments:

 - <strong>event</strong>, which pertains metadata about the invoker
 - <strong>context</strong>, where all the information and details about the invocation are located